csswizardry/harry.is/_posts/2020-09-28-s-works-tarmac-sl7.md

 something I’ve done to every single bike I’ve owned previously.
 Happily, this won’t be something I’ll need to do with the Tarmac.
 The Rapide CLX wheelset from Specialized’s own Roval brand are truly remarkable.
-Reviewed on their own, they consistent get top marks.
-At 1400g for the paid, they’re incredibly lightweight, especially considering their depth (60mm at the back, 51mm up front) and width (30.7mm at the back, and a whopping 35mm at the front).
-The front rim is actuall wider than the 26mm tyre that Specialized fits, which looks pretty unusual, and certainly takes some getting used to.
+Reviewed on their own, they consistently get top marks.
+At 1400g for the pair, they’re incredibly lightweight, especially considering their depth (60mm at the back, 51mm up front) and width (30.7mm at the back, and a whopping 35mm at the front).
+The front rim is actually wider than the 26mm tyre that Specialized fits, which looks pretty unusual, and certainly takes some getting used to.

 The stiffness of the wheels really shines when you put your foot down; they pick up and hold speed incredibly well, thanks respectively to their light weight and the ceramic internals and aerodynamic profile.
 Once up to speed, they make the most phenomenal noise.
-To other rider, it sounds more like a car.
+To other riders, it sounds more like a car.
 Stunning.

+The only, only downside is that the wheels are not tubeless compatible.
+I haven’t run inner tubes on any of my other bikes since 2018, and being back to clinchers does feel like a minor step backwards.
+Ah well.

 <figure>
   <img src="/img/content/2020/09/tarmac-21.jpg" alt="" loading="lazy" />